 I haven’t missed a year since.
-Now, although I’ve wandered a long way away from the Ballymaloe original, Christmas isn’t complete without my cranberry and orange sauce.
+Now, although I’ve wandered a long way away from the Ballymaloe original, Christmas isn’t complete without my own version of cranberry and orange sauce.
 It takes just ten minutes to make and beats anything that you’ll find in a jar, allowing you plenty of time to read this selection of Irish cookbooks for Christmas.
 Lots of inspiration for 2016.

 With my food-splattered eighties book falling apart at the seams, I was delighted to see that Darina Allen’s A Simply Delicious Christmas (Gill & Macmillian) was re-issued last year in a gorgeous new hardback format.
 It’s an essential part of the seasonal kit, with lots of traditional recipes alongside things like salads with smoked Gubbeen, pearl barley and pomegranate, pickled pears and panettone bread and butter pudding.
 Give to: Irish mammies, of all ages.

 Trish Deseine’s Home: Recipes from Ireland (Hachette Cuisine) is a celebration of Irish food, producers and chefs.
 Beautifully photographed, it’s one of those rare books that can sit just as happily on a coffee table as in your kitchen.
 Well worth subbing an Irish craft stout for the Baileys Chocolate Cake.
 Give to: a friend who doesn’t believe that Ireland has a food culture.